VinylNerd/ThinkPad-T440P-OpenCore/README.md

 ## BIOS SETTINGS

-The bios must be properly configured prior to installing MacOS.
+The BIOS must be properly configured prior to installing macOS.

 In Security menu, set the following settings: